-Routine antenatal check-ups are provided by our qualified midwife in the surgery on two afternoons per week.
+Routine antenatal check-ups are provided by our qualified midwife in the surgery.
+These appointments are arranged direct by the midwife.

 Asthma & COPD